ualib/agda-algebras/subuniverses.lagda.rst

 This chapter describes the `subuniverses module`_ of the `agda-ualib`_.

+We define subuniverses and subalgebras and prove some basic facts about them in this, the `subuniverses.lagda.rst <subuniverses module>`_ file of the agda-ualib_.

 ---------------------------------------------

 Preliminaries
 ------------------

-We define subuniverses and subalgebras and prove some basic facts about them in a module called ``subuniverses`` which resides in the ``subuniverses.lagda.rst`` file of the ``agda-ualib`` library.

-The file starts, as usual, with a list of imports.
+The `subuniverses.lagda.rst <subuniverses module>`_ file starts, as usual, by satisfying dependencies.

 ::